tyagishi/SDSTags/README.md

    protocol for the element which can have (multiple) tags

 ## View
+- EditableTag
+   combined TagField/TagView
+   with click, toggle TagField/TagView

 - TagField / SwiftUI (only for macOS, based on NSTokenField) View for editing Taggable-element tags.

-- TagView / SwiftUI (under implementation)
+- TagView / SwiftUI
    View for showing Tags

-## supplementals
-- TagHLayout / SwiftUI (not implemented yet)